 Overview

-The National Science Foundation Ice Core Facility (NSF-ICF) — formerly the U.S. National Ice Core Laboratory (NICL) — is a facility for storing, curating, and studying meteoric ice cores recovered from the glaciated regions of the world.
+The U.S. National Science Foundation Ice Core Facility (NSF-ICF) — formerly the U.S. National Ice Core Laboratory (NICL) — is a facility for storing, curating, and studying meteoric ice cores recovered from the glaciated regions of the world.
 It provides scientists with the capability to conduct examinations and measurements on ice cores, and it preserves the integrity of these ice cores in a long-term repository for current and future investigations.

 The ice cores are recovered and studied for a variety of scientific investigations, most of which focus on the reconstruction of past climate states of the Earth.
-By investigating past climate fluctuations, scientists hope to be able to understand the mechanisms by which climate change is accomplished, and in so doing, they hope to develop predictive capabilities for future climate change.
+By investigating past climate fluctuations, scientists hope to understand the mechanisms by which climate change is accomplished, and in so doing, they hope to develop predictive capabilities for future climate change.

 Physical Facility

-The National Ice Core Laboratory (NICL) was established in 1993 and renamed in 2018 to the National Science Foundation Ice Core Facility (NSF-ICF).
+The National Ice Core Laboratory (NICL) was established in 1993 and renamed in 2018 to the U.S. National Science Foundation Ice Core Facility (NSF-ICF).
 NSF-ICF is located at the Denver Federal Center in Lakewood, Colorado, and is funded by the NSF.
 NSF-ICF is housed administratively within the USGS, Core Science Systems Mission Area, which is responsible for all operational aspects of the facility.

 The facility currently stores over 22,000 meters of ice core collected from various locations in Antarctica, Greenland, and North America.